tarwn/lessthandot-hugo/blogs/content/posts/2016-11-25-csv-file-to-api-using-azure-functions-csvaas.md

   </p>
 </div>

-I drop a file in my Dropbox folder, it’s picked up and processed into a similarly named JSON blob, a “latest” JSON blob, and an entry in the “list” of archived entries, all in Azure Storage from the original CSV file within 15 seconds or less.
+I drop a file in my Dropbox folder, it's picked up and processed into a similarly named JSON blob, a “latest” JSON blob, and an entry in the “list” of archived entries, all in Azure Storage from the original CSV file within 15 seconds or less.
 API Management then serves as a gateway to give me rate-limited, documented, etc, etc access to those pre-generated JSON responses.

 ### Tools and Services